 It is much smaller and has a pivoting handle that doubles as a protective case for the blade when not in use.

 It’s something that old school barbershops use to shave.

 If you’re old enough, I’m sure you’ve seen it in old classic movies.

 A man on a chair, face full of shaving cream with the barber holding a piece of metal, slowly shaving facial hair.

 That piece of metal the barber is holding is a straight razor.

-And since then the popularity of the straight razor is been on a steady decline to a point you can only find this in barbershops.
+And since then the popularity of the straight razor is on a steady decline to a point you can only find this in barbershops.

 Whereas a straight razor looks like a knife, a safety razor looks and functions like a cartridge and disposable razor.

-Cartridge and disposables use plastic frames that are light.
+Cartridge and disposables use light plastic frames.

 A cartridge razor has a reusable frame and disposable cartridge that houses the blades.
 When the blades get dull, you’ll have to replace it with a fresh set.